 Narrative conflict rises from dehumanizing technology's threat to the individual or traditional biological family.
 Renegotiation of human identity relative to technology (esp. virtual reality) restores biological and emotional connections to actual reality.

-Unlike the male drifters, punks, or cowboys who populate cyberpunk literature, characters in low-tech sf are often women or children who are sensitive to family relations or their loss.
+Unlike the male drifters, free agents, punk loners, or cowboys who populate cyberpunk literature, characters in low-tech sf are often women or children who are sensitive to family relations or their loss.

 Sterile, dehumanizing technological environments or post-apocalyptic landscapes provide long, unchanging lives detached from normal society and natural environment.